-The technique for mouth blown glass was perfected prior to the rise of the Roman Empire and grew in popularity while the Roman civilization flourished.
-The mouth blowing, also known as free-blowing, technique has been used to create glass around the world for literally centuries.
-The process includes blowing short bursts of air into molten glass which is gathered at one end of a glass crafter’s tool known as a blowpipe.
+The technique for mouth-blown glass was perfected before the rise of the Roman Empire and grew in popularity while the Roman civilization flourished.
+The mouth blowing technique (also known as free-blowing) has been used to create glass around the world for centuries.
+The process includes blowing short bursts of air into a molten glass which is gathered at one end of a glass crafter’s tool known as a blowpipe.

 Is All Blown Glass Mouth Blown?

 No, blown glass can also be made by machine with an air compressor and many companies that produced glassware widely collected today employed this technique, as do contemporary glassmakers handcrafting decorative glass.
 Some of the most famous glass of this type has been produced by renowned artist Dale Chihuly, whose colorful glass can be viewed in the lobby of the Bellagio hotel in Las Vegas, Nevada.